KillrVideo/killrvideo.github.io/src/site/docs/development/generate-service-code.md

 You'll have to decide, based on your programming language's idioms, when to generate code.
-This could be, for example, every time the project is compiled (which is the default behavior of gRPC in Java for example), or as a seperate step executed on-demand (for example, using a seperate shell script or build step that you've created).
+This could be, for example, every time the project is compiled (which is the default behavior of gRPC in Java for example), or as a seperate step executed on-demand (for example, using a separate shell script or build step that you've created).
 Regardless of how you choose to do it, you want to make sure that you have a repeatable way to generate code checked in to the Git repo so that you can regenerate those files any time the service definitions are updated in the [killrvideo-service-protos][service-protos] project.